-The calculations in this initial statement have assumed that CCFRA's MRP policy utilises option 3.
+It is proposed that CCFRA's MRP policy utilises option 3.
 The Authority will have no pre 2008/09 borrowing.
 This policy establishes a link between the period over which the MRP is charged and the life of the asset for which borrowing has been undertaken.
-The PFCC will seek detailed technical advice to support the detailed calculation of MRP for the Authority's first set of annual accounts.
 MRP in respect of PFI and leases brought on to the balance sheet under the 2009 accounting requirements will match the annual principal repayment for the associated deferred liability.
 This will not result in an additional charge to the CCFRA's revenue budget as this is part of the capital repayment element of the PFI unitary charge.
-Although it is permitted to make overpayments of MRP no such overpayments are planned for 2024/25.
+Although it is permitted to make overpayments of MRP no such overpayments are planned for 2025/26.